kshootmania/ksm-chart-format/kson_format.md

 - `flanger`: This effect layers the delayed audio and the original audio.
 The delay time is oscillated by an LFO, which generates a sweeping comb filter.
     - `period` (length, default:`2.0`)
         - LFO period
+        - `0`: LFO phase remains at its current value.
     - `delay` (sample, default:`30samples`)
         - Minimum value of delay time
     - `depth` (sample, default:`45samples`)